 In January 2012 the Working Draft of XSL-FO was updated last time, and in November 2013, its Working Group had been closed.
 An XSL stylesheet specifies the presentation of a class of XML documents by describing how an instance of the class is transformed into an XML document that uses the formatting vocabulary.
 XSL-FO is an integrated presentational language and has no semantic markups which are used in HTML.
 Moreover, this language stores all of the document’s data within itself, contrary to CSS which alters the default settings of an external HTML or XML document.

 The general criteria of using XSL-FO is that the user writes a document in an XML language rather than writing in FO.
-After that an XSLT transform is occured.
+After that, an XSLT transform occurs.
 This XSLT transform is responsible for the conversion of XML into XSL-FO.
 As soon as, the XSL-FO document is generated, it is then handed over to an application called an FO processor.
-FO processors is responsible for transforming this document into a readable as well as printable document.
-PDF file or PS are the examples of most common output of XSL-FO.
+FO processors are responsible for transforming this document into a readable as well as a printable document.
+PDF files or PS are examples of the most common output of XSL-FO.
 But it doesn’t mean that FO processor can only produce these two types of format as output.
-Some FO processors can output in the RTF files or even a window can appear in the user’s GUI, this window displays the pages sequence and their contents.
+Some FO processors can output in the RTF files or even a window can appear in the user’s GUI, this window displays the page’s sequence and their contents.

 An XSL-FO document is different from a PDF or a PS in the sense, it does not ultimately define the text layout on different pages.
 Perhaps, it styles the pages and determines the places to display the contents.
 Moreover, an FO processor organizes the text within the boundaries specified by the FO document.
-This specification even permits different FO processors to behave accordingly to the resultant created pages.
-An example of such behavior is the hyphenation, few FO processors can hyphenate words in order to save space when a line breaks, while some processors don’t select this option.
-It depends upon the processors to choose different hyphenation algorithms that match their requirement.
-These hyphenation algorithms may be very simple or may be more complex.
-In some situations XSL-FO specification explicitly sanctions FO processors, some degree of choice in context to layout.
+This specification even permits different FO processors to behave accordingly to the resultant-created pages.
+An example of such behavior is hyphenation, few FO processors can hyphenate words in order to save space when a line breaks, while some processors don’t select this option.
+It depends upon the processors to choose different hyphenation algorithms that match their requirements.
+These hyphenation algorithms may be very simple or maybe more complex.
+In some situations, XSL-FO specification explicitly sanctions FO processors, some degree of choice in context to the layout.

 XSLFO File Format

 The data portion of the document is divided into a series of flows, where each flow is connected to a page layout.
-The flows encloses a list of blocks in them.
+The flows enclose a list of blocks in them.
 This list of blocks may contain inline markup features or a list of text data, or maybe both at the same time.
 Margins of the document may also display the page numbers or chapter headings.
-Functionality of both blocks and inline elements remain same as in the CSS, yet some padding and margins rules are different between FO and CSS.
+The functionality of both blocks and inline elements remains the same as in the CSS, yet some padding and margin rules are different between FO and CSS.

 A page can have multiple columns and blocks and can extend from one column to another by default.
 Multiple pages are allowed to have different widths and numbers of columns.
 All FO characteristics follow the limits of a multi-column page.

 An XSL-FO list is established by two sets of blocks arranged cheek by jowl.
-Conceptually, in a list, a block on the left indicates a number, a bullet or a string of text, while the right side block may works as anticipated.
-Numbering of XSL-FO lists, is usually done by the XSLT.
+Conceptually, in a list, a block on the left indicates a number, a bullet, or a string of text, while the right side block may works as anticipated.
+The numbering of XSL-FO lists is usually done by the XSLT.

-XSL-FO 1.1 has features that help to generate an index through referencing of properly marked-up elements.
+XSL-FO 1.1 has features that help to generate an index through referencing properly marked-up elements.